 Noah’s YouTube channel features tutorials, motivational talks, and interviews.
 There’s also the added element of fun and humor in all his videos, so you’re going to learn and be entertained at the same time.

 Although Noah created his channel seven years ago, he only became active on the platform in the last few months.
-He has close to 40,000 subscribers to his channel and continues to upload 1-3 videos each month.
+He has over 380,000 subscribers to his channel and continues to upload 1-3 videos each month.

 My 3 Favorite Noah Kagan Videos